manav019-spec/AI_Revenue-Recovery-System/README.md

 ## 4. Dataset

-The benchmark dataset contains 20,000 payment records.
+The benchmark dataset contains 20,000 payment records covering successful payments, failed payments, recovered payments, unrecovered payments, and escalated cases.

-The recovery analysis focuses on 6,284 failed payments.
+For the revenue-recovery modeling task, the system isolates 6,284 failed-payment records containing a defined payment decline reason.

+These 6,284 records form the primary recovery-analysis population.

 The dataset is synthetic and was created for experimentation and evaluation of the proposed recovery strategy.